OK, so I definitely don’t recommend having your car sputter to a stop on a hill, forcing you to recognize the mistake of

 On the bright side, I didn’t burn anything, which tends to happen when I’m near a stove.

-So I was going to get up and go for a bike ride this morning until Mike mentioned that it was pretty windy outside.
+going to get up and go for a bike ride this morning until Mike mentioned that it was pretty windy outside.

 And because I’m such a docile and submissive wife (insert scoff and snicker), I listened to him.